gustavocodigo/DiscordMessagesReader/README.md

 read messages and id from a especific channel in a givem channel id and message count.

-## It consume the discord api with HTTP so it dont need depencencies.
+## It consume the discord api with HTTP so it dont need additional dependencies.

 it uses the fetch to make the request.